daniestevez/gr-satellites/README.md

 If you want to use the realtime image decoder for BY70-1, you also need to install [feh](https://feh.finalrewind.org/).

+## Hierarchichal flowgraphs

+Some of the decoders use hierarchichal flowgraphs.
+These are placed in the folder `apps/hierarchical`.
+The hierarchical flowgraphs must be compiled and installed before using any of the flowgraphs which include them.

+To compile and install the hierarchical flowgraphs, the script `compile_hierarchical.sh` in the root folder can be used.

 ## Usage

 The signal is fed to the decoders using a UDP stream.
 The format used is the